High fives, smiles but no cheers as Olympic torch relay gets going under pandemic shadow

 “You must be joking,” the man yelled.
 “Everyone knows we can’t have the Olympics,” he shouted.

-Adding to the challenge, Japan was the last of the Group of Seven industrialised nations to launch a vaccine drive.
-Only 700,000 people have been inoculated so far, most of them medical workers.

-Reporting by Kiyoshi Takenaka in Fukushima and Mari Saito, Ju-min Park, Antoni Slodkowski and Elaine Lies in Tokyo; Editing by Richard Pullin and Gerry Doyle
+Reporting by Kiyoshi Takenaka and Akira Tomoshige in Fukushima and Mari Saito, Ju-min Park, Antoni Slodkowski and Elaine Lies in Tokyo; Editing by Richard Pullin and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.